qoncrete/qoncrete.com/resources.md/analyzing-data/creating-report.md

 ## Group-by

+Group your event collections by different keys.
+The more group-bys, the more data levels you will get.

+By default, time is the key for level 0 data, and this level can't be dropped.
+All user-defined group-bys will start from level 1.

-Group your event collecitons by different keys.
-For example, one group-by can be country, followed by state, then city.
-This allows you to "drill down" data to see increasingly specific data sets.
+For example, you may have a report grouped by country , followed by state, then city.
+This allows you to "drill down" the final report data from 'time' into 'country', then 'state', finally into 'city'.
+You can get increasingly specific data sets as you will.

 ---

 #### Operations

-All calues are calculated soratable in real time.
+All values are calculated in real time.

 ##### Average